HEnquist/camilladsp/README.md

     parameters:
       gain: -6.0
       inverted: false
+      mute: false (*)
 ```

 ### Volume
 The Volume filter is intended to be used as a volume control.
-The inital volume can be set with the `gain` command line parameter.
+The inital volume and muting state can be set with the `gain` and `mute` command line parameters.
 The volume can then be changed via the websocket.
 A request to set the volume will be applied to all Volume filters.
-When the volume is changed, the gain is ramped smoothly to the new value.
+When the volume or mute state is changed, the gain is ramped smoothly to the new value.
 The duration of this ramp is set by the `ramp_time` parameter (unit milliseconds).
 If left out, this defaults to 200 ms. This value will be rounded to the nearest number of chunks.
 To use this filter, insert a Volume filter somewhere in the pipeline for each channel.
 It's possible to use this to make a dithered volume control by placing the Volume filter somewhere in the pipeline, and having a Dither filter as the last step.

 Example Volume filter:
 ```